puddingKing/LakeJS/README.md

 # tools
-the repository is about a tool for packing useful code.
+this repository is about a tool for packing useful code.